leiske/slash-focus/README.md

 ### <website> has a keybind for `/` already

 You can turn off the extension per site by clicking the icon and hitting unchecking the box.

+### install

+Enable developer mode in chrome://extensions and load the unpacked extension.